juju2143/walrusirc/README.md

 ## Todo

-This client is not done yet, not every functionality is there yet and everything can change wildly between commits...
+This client is considered mostly stable, but there might be bugs and some features are still missing.
+Please report them in the issue tracker or in the appropriate [forum thread](http://codewalr.us/194).